 Acupuncture originates from traditional Chinese medicine.
 It involves the insertion of small needles into the skin at key points in the body.
 While research shows it can be helpful for VMS compared to placebo, studies that compare it to sham acupuncture are less impressive.

 Some experts say the research is limited because there is no standard acupuncture placebo.
 This is why the North American Society for Menopause doesn’t recommend it at this time.
 Others suspect any type of acupuncture might induce a response from the body that releases beta-endorphins that helps with VMS.

 That being said, a recent standardized acupuncture approach showed a reduction in hot flashes, emotional symptoms, sleep problems, and skin and hair symptoms just 3 weeks into the study.

 Electroacupuncture is a different type of acupuncture used specifically for menopause.
 It includes the passing of small electrical currents between needles with mixed results in three studies (one showed benefit and two did not).

 Although not perfect, there’s evidence acupuncture can help some women with hormonal symptoms.

 Little Risk, Potential Benefit

 What I like about these remedies is that they offer little risk and often can improve the quality of life in midlife women.
-They also have evidence that they do work to minimize symptoms in some people.
+They also have evidence that they do work to minimize symptoms in some women.

 I have also research herbal remedies and have found a handful with some evidence.
-I’m giving my Patrons my comprehensive review of the evidence for these herbal remedies plus others (29 in total).
-You might be surprised what doesn’t work and what does.
+I’m giving subscribers a comprehensive review of the evidence for these herbal remedies plus others (29 in total).
+You might be surprised at what doesn’t work and what does.
 You can subscribe here or below.

 Help me make this book the best it can be….the unique health needs of midlife women has been neglected for far too long.